-Current Health Care Declaration and Essential Skills and Functional Abilities for Sterile Processing Technician and Surgical Technology and Nursing Students Forms
+5. Current Health Care Declaration and Essential Skills and Functional Abilities for Nursing Students Forms

-Students must sign and submit a current Health Care Declaration and the Essential Skills and Functional Abilities Forms as applicable to their program.
-It is essential that students be able to perform a number of physical and cognitive activities in the classroom, clinical and learning laboratory components of the program.
-Students must immediately report any changes in their essential skills or functional abilities, to include any physical or mental health status changes, to the Dean of Education and/or Nursing.
-Students may not attend externship/clinical experiences while under any medication or medical treatment which may alter their perception and/or ability to provide safe patient care.
-It is the ultimate responsibility of the Dean of Education and/or Nursing to make the final decision as to the student's ability to participate in externship/clinical activities.
-Failure to report a change in medical or mental health conditions as described above may result in the student being dropped from the medical technology or nursing program.
-Students are required to report changes and/or additions in medication, new prescriptions, or changes in medical or mental health status to the Dean of Education or Nursing immediately (within 24 hours) and prior to participating in any clinical, laboratory, or simulation experience.
-If the Dean of Education, Program Director or the Dean of Nursing determines that the student will not be able to continue to participate in scheduled clinical, lab and/or classroom activities the Dean of Education or Dean of Nursing will work with the Campus President and other campus staff as needed (e.g., Student Success Coach, faculty mentors) to provide the student with information on any plan for the potential alternatives.
+Students must sign and submit a current Health Care Declaration and the Essential Skills and Functional Abilities Forms.
+It is essential that nursing students be able to perform a number of physical and cognitive activities in the classroom, clinical, and learning laboratory components of the program.
+Students must immediately report any changes in their essential skills or functional abilities, to include any physical or mental health status changes, to the director of the nursing program.
+Students may not attend clinical experiences while under any medication or medical treatment which may alter their perception and/or ability to provide safe patient care.
+It is the ultimate responsibility of the director of the nursing program to make the final decision as to the student's ability to participate in clinical activities.
+Failure to report a change in medical or mental health conditions as described above may result in the student being dropped from the nursing program.
+Students are required to report changes and/or additions in medication, new prescriptions, or changes in medical or mental health status to the Dean of Nursing immediately (within 24 hours) and prior to participating in any clinical, laboratory, or simulation experience.

-Please note that some clinical/externship sites may require that students have health insurance in order to participate in externship/clinical experiences at their facilities.
+Please note that some clinical sites may require that students have health insurance in order to participate in clinical experiences at their facilities.
 The College does not provide health insurance.
-Students will be informed of requirements and that they may not be allowed to participate in clinical experiences at such facilities.
-A student who is unable to meet the insurance (or other) requirements at a clinical facility may be dismissed from the program.
-The program will provide the student with information about potential alternatives; however, the program is not responsible to arrange alternatives or provide insurance.
+Students must understand that they may not be allowed to participate in clinical experiences at such facilities and they may be dropped from the program if equivalent experiences cannot be arranged.